sit-it/sit-git-hook/README.md

 This hook is aimed to solved this problem.

-Technically speaking, it's two hooks: pre-receive and post-receive.

-The first hook will validate that a new branch is being created and whatever is being pushed is only new records -- not anything outside of issues, not overwriting any existing files in records,
+The hook will validate that a new branch is being created and whatever is being pushed is only new records -- not anything outside of issues, not overwriting any existing files in records,